jifalops/localization/README.md

 * tof - Time of flight in nanoseconds
 * dist - Actual distance in meters

-#### Interpreted results (NN fields)
+#### Interpreted results (RangingParams)
-* samples - The number of raw samples which make a range sample.
+* samples - The number of raw samples to collect.
+* drop - The number of samples to drop from both the high and low end before applying `method`.
 * method - How to combine raw samples into a ranging sample.
   Must be "median" or "mean".
-* drop - The number of raw samples to drop from both the high and low end.
-  If samples is 3 and drop is 1, 5 raw samples will be taken to make 1 ranging sample.
 * inputs - How many inputs the NN uses.
-Either 1 or 3, depending on whether frequency and channel width should be included.
+Either 1, 2, or 3, depending on whether frequency and channel width should be included.
+  TOF always has 1 input.
 * hidden - The number of hidden neurons that were used in the NN.
 * maxRange - Upper bound for ranging estimates.
-Should be 100 for WiFi or 10 for BT.
+Should be 100 for WiFi or 10 for BT, but you can set other values.
-* weights - The array of weights to use for calculating range using the NN.
+* weights - The array of weights resulting from NN training/testing.
   The NN is MLP so the number of weights should be equal to `hidden * (inputs + outputs + 1) + outputs`.
 The number of outputs is always 1, so if using 3 inputs and 2 hidden, there should be 11 weights.

   Note that the inputs and outputs of the NN must be scaled.
 RSS ranges from -120 dBm to 0 dBm, and would be plugged into the NN as -1 and 1 respectively.
-Outputs for WiFi can range from 0 meters to 100 meters, scaled to 0 and 1 respectively.
-For Bluetooth it is from 0 to 10 meters.
+  All weights must be between -1 and 1, inclusive.

+###### Example
+5 samples are collected from a single device, 1 is dropped from the high and low end, then the median is calculated from the remaining 3 samples.
+The median is plugged into the NN testing function, which uses inputs, hidden, maxRange, and weights to calculate the estimated range of that device.

 #### User preferences